ILIAS-eLearning/ILIAS/src/UI/docu/rules.md

   github.
 The code in the pull request SHOULD obay the rules given in **Interfaces to Factories** and **Interfaces to UI components**.
 The existing unit tests for the UI framework SHOULD pass.
-* The pull request MAY be made from the edge branch in the ILIAS-repo.
-If the new component is already implemented, the edge installation of ILIAS MAY be used for showcasing the component.
 * The new method MUST be backed with a stub implementation down to the methods that represent concrete UI components, where said methods MUST raise ILIAS\UI\NotImplementedException upon call, if the UI component is not already